Company Detail

 • Recovery Worker

-- Herefordshire
+- Lincolnshire

 Job Introduction At Turning Point, we support people across the UK wit...
 Read More

 Job Introduction At Turning Point, we support people across the UK with substance use issues.
-Our Herefordshire (West Midlands) Recovery Service responds to the needs of people across the county, working in locations throughout Herefordshire to maximise the opportunities for service users.
-As a Recovery Worker within the Herefordshire Recovery Service, you'll make a real difference as you empower and enable people to change.
+Our North East Lincolnshire Recovery Service responds to the needs of people across the county, working in locations throughout Lincolnshire to maximise the opportunities for service users.
+As a Recovery Worker, you'll make a real difference as you empower and enable people to change.
 Passionate about people, you'll enjoy support to enhance your own life too, as you make the role your own in a friendly, supportive multidisciplinary team.
 Role Responsibility Recovery workers act as 'key workers' to a caseload of service users, supporting them to decide their goals around treatment and develop plans to achieve these.
 The role includes maintaining regular face to face contact with your clients, offering advice, information and psycho-social interventions as well as providing assessments, risk management planning and working closely with our clinical staff around prescribing needs and partner agencies.
 No day is the same in this role but an ability to communicate effectively with a range or service users and colleagues, an ability to manage different tasks and a commitment to Turning Point values are essential.
 You may have lived experience of substance Use/mental health/homelessness (self or a significant other), come with experience supporting people in health and social care or just have a keen interest in supporting this group; if your values are right, we have a role for everyone.
 The Ideal Candidate You'll have an understanding of substance and alcohol use and the challenges and opportunities for individuals on a recovery journey.
 However, we also recognise that many people have transferrable skills from other backgrounds such as mental health, housing or other health and social care provision.
 The roles are varied, so flexibility, an ability to work dynamically on a one to one and group basis and knowledge of relapse and other barriers to recovery will be vital but we can help to shape these skills where needed.
 We also look for candidates with excellent communication skills and who share our values as an organisation.
 We value individual creativity and initiative and, whatever your role, you will be fully involved in identifying opportunities to improve the quality of our services and the service user experience.
 Your ideas will be listened to and your suggestions implemented wherever possible.
 You will be supported in your role by extensive training to help develop your skills.
 Our learning culture encourages everyone to stay on top of the latest developments in their field and helps drive service improvement.
 About us As a leading health and social care provider with more than 300 locations across England, we take real pride in the services we offer.
 We run all of our services on a not-for-profit basis; instead, we invest every penny back into our services and people.
 We never stop believing in change for the better, and we work constantly to improve the lives of the people we support.
 What Benefits Will I Receive?
 We know reward looks different to each person and so whether its ways to make your money go further, a culture supporting recognition and celebration, or opportunities to boost your career - we want to support you in every way we can with our total reward package that includes: 25 days' paid holiday a year + Bank Holidays, increasing with each year of service up to 27 days + Bank Holidays.
 Plus the option to buy additional holidays and spread the cost.
 Join our team and discover the comprehensive benefits we offer by following this link to explore all the exciting perks available to our employees Turning Point Benefits .
 We reserve the right to close this advert early if we are able to appoint to the vacancy before the advertised closed date.
 Turning Point Attached documents SM - Recovery Worker.pdf Apply Read Less

 • Mental Health Recovery Worker